nicklockwood/Expression/README.md

 ```

 **Note:** anonymous functions are assumed to be impure, so they are never eligible for inlining, regardless of whether you use the `pureSymbols` option.

+## Linux Support

+AnyExpression works on Linux, with the following caveats:

+- The `evaluate()` function is not thread-safe on Linux due to unavailability of the `objc_sync` APIs.
+Even multiple copies of the same expression cannot safely be evaluated concurrently.
+This is a bit counter-intuitive because `AnyExpression` is a struct, so it has copy semantics, but internally these copies all share a reference to the same underlying `Expression` instance.

+- `AnyExpression` doesn't support `NSString` bridging due to a limitation of Linux Foundation.
+If you want to use `AnyExpression` with `NSString` values then you'll have to manually convert them to `String` before and after evaluation.

 # Example Projects